 The Honors Thesis is a 3 credit hour project but the work is divided between two semesters.
 This allows ample time to develop a topic and write a thesis proposal during Semester One, and to complete the research and writing during Semester Two.
 Students typically register for 1 credit hour in the fall (for Credit/No Credit) and 2 credits in the spring of the senior year (for graded credit).
 However, this timeline can be adjusted for those graduating early or planning to be off campus for study abroad or student teaching.

-The first step in the thesis process is to familiarize yourself with the Thesis Guidelines.
+The first step in the thesis process is to become familiar with the Thesis Guidelines.
 Students are encouraged to attend senior thesis presentations early in their honors career.
-By the junior year students should start thinking about possible research topics and advisors.
+By junior year students should start thinking about possible research topics and advisors.
 Thesis informational meetings are held at the beginning of the spring semester for those planning to begin the thesis in the following academic year.

 Nadyne Scholarship for Honors Research - This scholarship provides funding to students in the University Honors Program who are completing the Honors Thesis/Project.
 Funding is awarded to offset costs related to the Thesis/Project, such as supplies, specialized software, photocopying, printing, mailing, photography, and travel to research sites.